 Body iron metabolism

-Dietary FeIII is reduced to FeII by duodenal cytochrome B reductase (Dcyt B) located in the brush borders of the enterocytes[3].
-FeII is then transported through divalent metal transporter 1 (named DMT1 or SLC11A2)[4] and is exported to blood via ferroportin (FPN or SLC40A1) which shares no homology with DMT1 and is localized at the basolateral pole of the enterocytes[5].
+Dietary iron (Fe) III is reduced to FeII by duodenal cytochrome B reductase located in the brush borders of the enterocytes[3].
+FeII is then transported through divalent metal transporter 1 (named DMT1 or SLC11A2)[4] and is exported to blood via ferroportin (FPN or SLC40A1), which shares no homology with DMT1 and is localized at the basolateral pole of the enterocytes[5].
 The export of iron by FPN requires a ferroxidase activity provided by the enzymes hephastin and/or ceruloplasmin allowing transferrin (Tf) to bind the circulating iron in the form of FeIII.
 Most cells in the body can assimilate Tf-bound iron through the ubiquitous transferrin receptor 1 (TfR1) that has a high affinity for the Tf-FeIII complex.
 After TfR1-mediated endocytosis, iron is released from Tf in the intracellular endosomes at acidic pH.
-The released FeIII is then reduced to FeII by a reductase, for example the six epithelial transmembrane antigen of the prostate 3 (steap3) in erythroid cells.
+The released FeIII is then reduced to FeII by a reductase, for example the six epithelial transmembrane antigen of the prostate 3 in erythroid cells.
 FeII is then transported to the cytosol through DMT1 localized in these endosomes.
 Erythroid cells of the bone marrow are the largest consumers of iron.
 About one billion iron atoms (20 to 30 mg) are used daily to form hemoglobin in newly produced erythrocytes.
-Macrophages of the spleen and liver recover heme iron from senescent erythrocytes after phagocytosis and catabolism of heme by the enzyme heme oxygenase (HO1)[6].
+Macrophages of the spleen and liver recover heme iron from senescent erythrocytes after phagocytosis and catabolism of heme by the enzyme heme oxygenase[6].
 The mobilizable iron is thus recycled to the plasma for redistribution to tissues.
 FPN is essential for the export of iron by macrophages[7].

-In all cells, unused iron is stored in a non-reactive form, thanks to ferritin (Ft).
-FeII could be delivered to Ft by cytoplasmic chaperones, such as PCBP1 (poly (rC) -binding protein 1)[8].
-Ft is a protein complex consisting of 24 subunits of two types called H (heavy) and L (light) ferritins.
-Each complexe is capable of storing up to 4500 iron atoms, which are easily mobilized when needed.
+In all cells, unused iron is stored in a non-reactive form due to ferritin (Ft).
+FeII could be delivered to Ft by cytoplasmic chaperones, such as poly (rC) -binding protein 1[8].
+Ft is a protein complex consisting of 24 subunits of two types called heavy and light ferritins.
+Each complex is capable of storing up to 4500 iron atoms, which are easily mobilized when needed.
 A secreted form of Ft, low in iron, is found in the plasma.
-This serum Ft, used clinically to evaluate iron stores, is composed mainly of L subunits, some of which are glycosylated.
+This serum Ft, used clinically to evaluate iron stores, is composed mainly of light subunits, some of which are glycosylated.
 In the majority of cases, serum Ft concentrations correlate with tissue stores of iron except under certain conditions where the synthesis of Ft is mainly due to inflammation.
 Indeed, Ft stimulated by inflammatory cytokines[9] is widely recognized as a marker of acute and chronic inflammation.

 Regulation of iron metabolism